makyo/florilegium.ink/content/the-margin-of-the-terrifying.md

 Do you laugh, sea foam?
 Do you smile, ice, and observe your triumph with an angel's remove? <details><summary>[Note]</summary>

 See El-Mohtar and Gladstone p.
 128
 I am sure she does, this more earnest me.
-I hope that I see even but one second of that victorious smile, hear but a moment of that triumphant laugh before she is all that is left. *–Hold My Name*</details>
+I hope that I see even but one second of that victorious smile, hear but a moment of that triumphant laugh before she is all that is left. *–True Name*</details>
 </blockquote>

 As always, Rilke dogs me, a lingering taste hidden around some corner of my mouth.
 Every now and then, I think, *every angel is terrifying*, and then I will go about my day, repeating that like a mantra: *every angel is terrifying every angel is terrifying every angel is terrifying every angel...*